 The most fitting and fulfilling installation I’ve ever seen in the space is by my former Pratt professor Mary Temple.
 When she was here, she created a fictional reflection of light that lulled you into that lazy late afternoon moment where sunlight cascades across your wall from a window across the street.
 It’s so beautifully Northwest in a way - we Seattlites are not without a keen sense of our environmental surroundings.
 Our light is specific to our open sky, the way it bounces off the mountains, Elliott Bay/Puget Sound, and buildings.
 Or off of plate glass windows on that warehouse across the railroad tracks.

 Which brings me back to water - something we’re inescapably surrounded by.
 I couldn’t make a joke about Emilie Halpern’s puddle because nothing about any of the work in this exhibit is a joke.
 It’s all very serious.
 The puddle of water is four litres, the amount of liquid which can be contained by the human lungs.
 You have to read the handout to know that.
 You have to read another art review to know that the puddle evaporates over the course of the day to leave a salt stain on the floor.
 That’s the barrier.
 But once you know that, you can’t help but form your own story of why that puddle is there in the first place.

 Therein lies the beauty.
-It’s a story that you make.
-Not the artist, who doesn’t explain its presence.
+It’s a story that you make, irrespective of the explanation of its presence.
 You imagine it.

 And so it’s art that I can’t joke about because it's valid the moment I realize I’m the author.
 It’s the same with any kind of conceptual work - you are doing the work.
 I make you do this with my own work.
 Having an artifact at the end of the day doesn’t mean the art is somehow more valid.